DaveParillo/critters/README.md

 # Compiling

 Requires cmake, a ISO C++14 compatible compiler, and the ncurses library.
-Currently Windows is not supported.
+Currently Windows is not well supported.
+It is possible to compile on Windows under cygwin, a unix-like environment for windows.
+You'll need to install ncurses for cygwin and run the program within the cygwin bash shell.

-Compiles using cmake on mac, GNU/linux, and cygwin with:
+Critters compiles using cmake on Mac OS, GNU/linux, and cygwin with:

     mkdir build
     cmake ..